atk4/dsql/docs/quickstart.rst

         echo $employee['first_name']."\n";
     }

-In most cases, when iterating you'll have PDOStatement, however this may not always be the case, so be cautious.
-Remember that DQSL can support vendors that PDO does not support as well or can use :ref:`proxy`.
-In that case you may end up with other Generator/Iterator but regardless, `$employee` will always contain associative array representing one row of data.
+When iterating you'll have `Doctrine\DBAL\Result`.
+Remember that DQSL can support vendors, `$employee` will always contain associative array representing one row of data.
 (See also `Manual Query Execution`_).